edinburghlivinglab/ddc/pages/assignment_r1.md

 * Aim to produce a report of about 4 pages long, plus diagrams and references.
 If you want to write a bit more, that's OK but don't write more than 5 pages.
 * The remainder of this document is a skeleton that serves two functions:
    * It lists and explains the content that you should aim to include in your report.
-   * Since it is written in [Markdown syntax](https://daringfireball.net/projects/markdown/syntax), you can use it directly as the starting point for writing your report.
+   * (Since  the text below is written in [Markdown syntax](https://daringfireball.net/projects/markdown/syntax), you can use it directly as the starting point for writing your report, however you can just take the text in to a normal text or Word document if you prefer)

  ---